AntonyOmondi/assignment_project_week3/.vscode/README.md

 ## Demo

 You can try out the Akan Name Generator by simply downloading the project files or by hosting them on any web server.
+Or use the live link in my repository.

 ## Contributing